Published

 Helpful support

-While many reviewers acknowledged they had to do a lot of work on their own, customers were pleased with the level of support they received from HomeLister.
+While many reviewers acknowledged they had to do a lot of work independently, customers were pleased with the level of support they received from HomeLister.

-Specifically, customers were happy that HomeLister was available to answer any questions they had quickly and that the company provided required disclosure forms when sellers needed them.
+Specifically, customers were happy that HomeLister was available to quickly answer any questions and that the company provided required disclosure forms when sellers needed them.

 Frequently asked questions